How to Get Homeowners Insurance to Pay for New Windows

 When Home Insurance Won't Cover New Windows

 Homeowners insurance typically doesn’t cover window replacement if the damage is due to general wear and tear or lack of maintenance.
 This includes issues like old age, gradual deterioration or neglect.
-Here are some everyday situations where home insurance likely won't cover window replacement:
+Some everyday situations where home insurance likely won't cover window replacement are as follows:

 car2 icon